jonahwinninghoff/Text-Summarization/README.md

 ## TRANSFORMERS ARCHITECTURE <a id='transformers'></a>

-<img src='https://github.com/jonahwinninghoff/Text-Summarization/blob/main/Images/Transformers%20Architecture.png?raw=true'/>

 <p align = 'justify'>To understand what is the result of quadratic dependency is required to assess the Transformers architecture and its history.
 Before the Transformers architecture establishes, the long short-term memory (LSTM) and gated recurrent neural networks consider to be a state-of-the-art approaches in addressing NLP problems.
-The significant constraint in this model is sequential computation, so the attention mechanisms help remove this constraint.  </p>
+The significant constraint in this model is sequential computation, so the attention mechanisms help remove this constraint (Vaswani et al., 2020).
+As a result, this architecture proves to be a milestone in NLP area through years. </p>

+<img src='https://github.com/jonahwinninghoff/Text-Summarization/blob/main/Images/Transformers%20Architecture.png?raw=true'/>

+<p align = 'justify'>As indicated by above, this architecture consists of two multi-layered parts, which are encoder and decoder.
+Both processings absorb word embeddings processed by word2vec.
+The difference between encoder and decoder is relatively straightforward.
+The representation of encoder is X (x<sub>1</sub>, ..., x<sub>n</sub>) while the representation of decoder is Z (z<sub>1</sub>, ..., z<sub>n</sub>).
+In this case, the representation of encoder is word embedding of unsummarized text while the representation of decoder is that of actual summarized text.</p>

+<p align = 'justify'>The self attention is associated with <i>head<sub>i</sub></i>, which is associated with <i>multi-head attention</i>. </p>

 ## BIG BIRD <a id ='bigbird'></a>